pnlbwh/pnlpipe/README.md

-*pnlpipe* is a framework for authoring and running file based data processing pipelines, and for automatically installing prerequisite software packages.
-Once you have constructed a pipeline, and the installation recipes for the software it relies on, you will be able run it with one or more combinations of parameters (including multiple software versions), and be able to build all of its dependent software automatically.
-It is efficient in that it will only regenerate outputs when their upstream dependencies have changed, and will share outputs between pipelines.
+*pnlpipe* is a simple framework for authoring and running file based data processing pipelines and for automatically installing prerequisite software packages.
+Unlike many other data processing software, it allows you to:

+* build your pipelines from parameterized nodes that generate their own file paths
+* run your pipelines with many parameter combinations without extra work
+* write new nodes and pipelines with little boilerplate

-Included are some of the PNL's neuroimaging pipelines, written using a library and scripts that you can use to extend and write new pipelines.
+It is primarily designed for scientific workflows that have long running processes and that operate on a set of observations.
+It comes prepackaged with some of the [PNL](http://pnl.bwh.harvard.edu)'s neuroimaging pipelines that are based on a library and scripts that you can use to write new pipelines.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**